Category Archives: pasta

 Bowtie Pasta with Sausage, Peas, and Mushrooms

 This is one of my “oldies but goodies” if you’ve been following my blog you most likely have seen this recipe or made this recipe and if you haven’t it’s time to make it.
-It is a sauce-less pasta and a perfect week-night staple.
+It is a sauce-less pasta and a perfect week-night staple or Sunday dinner.
 One of our very favorite go to dinners.
 Very light, very tasty, and very easy to make.
 There aren’t a lot of ingredients, and it doesn’t take a long time to make.
 My husband, Joel, hates green things and loves this dish.
 And he even eats all the peas on his plate, which makes me very happy.
-A shout out to Giada de Laurentis for the inspiration here.
+Easy obtainable ingredients and a simple “light” sauce makes for a very easy delicious meal!
+Enjoy!
+One of the family favorites.

 INGREDIENTS: